 No matter who owns your debt, you can sometimes make a deal to pay less than the total amount.
 The debt collection agency may have only spent a few hundred dollars for thousands of dollars of debt.

-A much smaller amount than your original debt total still earns them a sizeable profit.
+A much smaller amount than your original debt total still earns them a sizable profit.
 If you don’t have the entire amount, ask to be put on a payment plan to pay off your debt slowly rather than all at once.

 3. Make Your Debt Payments